 - Barbwire, or barbed wire, is an old western symbol harkening back to the days when massive herds of cattle grazed open lands.
-Farmers adopted the newly invented, cheap, and easily maintained barbed wire fences to protect their lands from trampling by the cattle, eventually putting an end to the big drives.2
+Farmers adopted the newly invented, cheap, and easily mantained barbed wire fences to protect their lands from trampling by the cattle, eventually putting an end to the big drives.

 Find barbwire motifs as a border on a variety of bedding combinations, or a characteristic rug, mixed with old-time western cattle brands.

 - Stars are a common motif in Western decor, thanks to the Lone Star State, Texas.
 The state flag carries this symbol and it has been widely adopted to represent the cowboy culture that is alive and well in Texas today.